armaandhir/qlik-assignment/README.md

 * Spring Tool Suite (STS)
 * Postman

+#### Implementation Architecture

 ## Scope of Improvements
 * Currently there is no security.
 A good practise is to use OAuth2 for securing rest end points and integrate SSL.
 Spring framework allows to easily integrate security to a web service.
 * getAllMessages() currently gets all the messages from the database which is not a good practise.
 Use of pagination or getting fixed amount of results is recommended
 * Deleting a row from the database is contradictory.
 Enabling or disabling a row is preferred.
 * More endpoints can be added for getting posted messages by a user, retrieve only recieved messages etc.
+* Unit testing needs to be added to test the business rules.
+JUnit wprds very well with spring framework.